docker-hy/docker-hy.github.io/pages/part0.md

 ### Course material ###

 The course material is meant to be read sequentially, part by part, from start to finish.
-To get a passing grade you have to complete each exercise, although one exercise can be skipped for each part.
-Some of the exercises are marked as mandatory and those can not be skipped.
+To get a passing grade you have to complete each exercise.
+Except one exercise can be skipped for each part.
+Some of the exercises are marked as mandatory and the mandatory exercises can not be skipped.
 The exercises are placed in the material in such a way that you will have learned the necessary skills from the material prior to each given exercise.
 You can do the exercises as you're going through the material.

-The course material is written for Ubuntu, so some instructions may lack platform-specific details.
-Please make a [pull request](https://docker-hy.github.io/contributing) to the course material in case you find any mistakes or wish to add something.
-You can also [contribute](https://docker-hy.github.io/contributing) through GitHub in case you find any issues with the course material.
+The course material does not consider all operating systems and as such some instructions may lack platform-specific details.
+But we've had students who've made it through the material with varying machines.
+Please make a [pull request](/contributing) to the course material if you find any mistakes or wish to add something.
+You can also [contribute](/contributing) through GitHub.

 ### Completing course ###